Skip to main content

 Configuration Fields Explained

-• Name: This is how you'll identify the tool within your AI Assistant (e.g., "Add Task").
+• Name: This is how you'll identify the tool within your AI Agent (e.g., "Add Task").
 Stick to alphanumeric characters, underscores, spaces, and dashes.

 • URL: The webhook URL provided by Make when setting up the "Custom Webhook" action.

-• Parameters: The data your AI Assistant will send to Make.
+• Parameters: The data your AI Agent will send to Make.
 For instance, if your Scenario adds a task in your trello account, you might need parameters like "name" and "description".

 Example Use Case

-1. Configure an AI Assistant of type Custom Agent in Cubeo AI -- You firstly need to create a new AI Assistant in Cubeo AI app of type Custom Agent.
+1. Configure an AI Agent of type Custom Agent in Cubeo AI -- You firstly need to create a new AI Agent in Cubeo AI app of type Custom Agent.
 This type allows you to interact with tools.

 2. Configure a Make tool -- You need to configure a Make tool that adds a task in your calendar: